theotchlx/A-SABR/examples/eto_management/README.md

 The network encompasses three nodes: 0, 1, 2, 3, and 4.
 The contacts C1, and C3 are managed with `EVLManager`, C2 is managed with `QDManager`, and C0 is managed with `ETOManager` (node 0 is the local).

-Three bundles of size 20 will be scheduled at t=15, the first two bundles have node 3 for destination, and the third must reach node 4.
-The bundle will be scheduled and enqueued one at the time.
+Three bundles of size 20 will be scheduled at t = 15.
+The first two bundles have node 3 for destination, and the third must reach node 4.
+The bundles will be scheduled and enqueued one at a time.

 ### Behavior